Patterns

 Research findings

-The Authenticated Experience Design Patterns team conducted user research in late 2024 about how users prefer to see their editable and non-editable information, and how they prefer to be informed about how to edit it.
-The majority of participants want updates to save to their VA.gov profile, but some also want the ability to choose where the updates save, in the case that they are using a temporary address or other temporary situation.
+The Authenticated Experience Design Patterns team conducted user research in late 2024 about how users prefer to see their editable and uneditable information, and how they prefer to be informed about how to edit it.
+Most participants want updates to save to their profile, but some also want the ability to choose where the updates save, in the case that they are using a temporary address or other temporary situation.